FoxLemon/time_bot/README.md

 Time bot
 Reconstruction

-✅ User Balances (monry balances) - ✅ Green Token Balances (both are in one json file)
+✅ User Balances - ✅ Green Token Balances
+(both are in one json file)

 ✅ Dollar and Green Token Minting - ✅ tested and debuged